 Tip: The movies last around 3 hours and are entirely in Hindi.
 There is no English subtitles, so it’s more about the experience than the movie.
 If you are tired or bored after a while, just leave during the break.
 It is also recommended to buy your ticket in advance (in the morning or online) It can be very busy at the small ticket counters.

-Curious about (Bollywood) movies filmed in Jaipur?
+Bollywood movies filmed in Jaipur.

 In Shudh Desi Romance, the Mahal Palace, Nahargarh Fort, Hawa Mahal, Raj Mandir and the living streets of Jaipur pass by.
 Rang De Basanti was filmed at the Nahargarh fort.
 In the movie The Best Exotic Marigold Hotel (not a Bollywood movie) starring Judi Dench, the streets around the Tripolia Bazaar can be seen.